Catholic Diocese of Maitland-Newcastle

 The Diocesan Safeguarding Council of the Catholic Diocese of Maitland-Newcastle plays a vital advisory role in supporting the Bishop and Trustees in fulfilling their canonical and civil safeguarding responsibilities.
 Established under the Diocesan Governance Framework, the Council provides independent, strategic advice on safeguarding matters concerning children and vulnerable adults across diocesan agencies and parishes.

-The Council meets at least four times annually and is supported by standing invitees including senior diocesan staff.
+This Council meets at least four times annually and is supported by standing invitees including senior diocesan staff.
 It currently has standing committees for oversight, claims resolution, and healing and support.

 Through its work, the Council strengthens the Diocese’s commitment to creating safe, respectful, and responsive environments for all, especially the most vulnerable.